Halliburton-Landmark/gdp/README-admin.md

 * `libep.crypto.dev` &mdash; whether or not to try to use `/dev/crypto` for hardware acceleration.
-Defaults to true.
+Defaults to `true`.

 * `libep.time.accuracy` &mdash; the value filled in for the "accuracy" field in time structures (defaults to zero).